Thomas L. Friedman: Iran

 As the Iran nuclear deal agreement reached between Iran and a group of world powers (the P5+1).
 In Friedman's interview, he mentioned that "Our view of the Middle East is deeply colored by Israel, Saudi Arabia and Turkey and they all have their own interest.
 15 of the 19 hijackers on 911 were from Saudi Arabia, none from Iran!
 Iranians had a spontaneous demonstration to support Americans on 911."
 He added, "What strikes you most about Iran (vs. Saudi Arabia) is that Iran has real politics...
 A country of 85 million people, a great civilization, many educated men and women, if they want to get a bomb they will get it.
 They have demonstrated they could do it under the most severe sanctions...
 Show me where Iranians have acted reckless [like Saddam Hussein].
 These are survivors."

-On February 2, 2024, Friedman penned a allegorical op-ed entitled, "Understanding the Middle East Through the Animal Kingdom", in which he posited Iran as a metaphorical "parasitoid wasp" with proxies in Yemen, Lebanon, Iraq, and Syria, as caterpillars.
-Friedman claimed "We [America] have no counterstrategy that safely and efficiently kills the wasp without setting fire to the whole jungle", suggesting that America militarily destroy the entire Middle East to annihilate Iran and its allies.
+On February 2, 2024, Friedman penned an allegorical op-ed entitled, "Understanding the Middle East Through the Animal Kingdom", in which he posited Iran as a metaphorical "parasitoid wasp" with proxies in Yemen, Lebanon, Iraq, and Syria, as "caterpillars".
+Friedman claimed "We [America] have no counterstrategy that safely and efficiently kills the wasp without setting fire to the whole jungle".
 He concluded that he could "contemplate" the Middle East by watching Animal Planet.
-The New Arab reported that it has been criticized for racism and orientalism.
+The New Arab reported that it had been criticized for racism and orientalism.

 Radical centrism

 In the 2010s, Friedman wrote several columns supporting the politics of radical centrism.
 In one he stated that, if the "radical center wants to be empowered, it can't just whine.
 It needs its own grass-roots movement".
 In another column Friedman promoted Americans Elect, an organization trying to field a radical-centrist candidate for the 2012 U.S. presidential election.
 That column decried "the two-party duopoly that has dominated American political life".
 Friedman's radical-centrist columns received a considerable amount of criticism, particularly from liberals.

+Following the 250th anniversary of the United States, Friedman discussed how President Donald Trump has taken advantage of his supporters by selling meme coins that have lost value.
+Specifically, his column notes that it resulted in $3.81 billion in losses for his investors while he gained a $636 million payout.
+"That’s a bumper sticker.
+Trump famously boasted that he could shoot someone in the middle of Fifth Avenue and his supporters would still be with him.
+Will they also stick with him when he fleeces them?"